-City-owned property, which includes land, buildings, wharfage, marinas and docks are leased to city agencies and various private users.
+City-owned property, which includes land, buildings, wharfage, marinas, and docks is leased to city agencies and various private users.
 The Department of Real Estate concentrates its efforts in the following areas:

 - Reviews all properties to increase revenue potential.

-- Physically inspects properties to determine compliance with existing leases and condition of property.
+- Physically inspects properties to determine compliance with existing leases and the condition of the property.

 - Reviews current leases for compliance with insurance requirements, general lease terms, and ability to collect.

-- Reviews space needs of City Agencies to determine ability to fill request with City-owned space.
+- Reviews space needs of City Agencies to determine the ability to fill requests with City-owned space.

 Privately-owned property is leased to accommodate space requirements for City agencies that cannot be filled with City-owned space.
 The Department of Real Estate is requested by various City agencies to find adequate space for new and existing programs.
 The Department of Real Estate will utilize its network of contacts to search for space or may enlist a broker/brokers to assist in the search.